EngineerFaunce/java-programs/README.md

-# umaine-coding-programs
+# Description
-A collection of homework assignments from my years attending University of Maine.
+This repo is a collection of Java homework assignments during my time at the University of Maine.
-Note that these assignments are for classes that include some form of programming.